 So.… you’re thinking about a Customer Success or customer analytics solution for your team.
 And you know that the quality of the data you integrate into your Customer Success system will determine the benefits you get from it.

-18 months since launch, with dozens of customers and mountains of data later….I’m confident in saying we’ve seen every data quality issue there is.
-Here’s the three most common “gotchas” we’ve seen.
+I’ve seen three common “gotchas” in customer data quality.
 Spend some time on these upfront and you will greatly accelerate your Customer Success system time to value.

 Get your data from the “systems of truth”